Vancouver Island Soccer for Youth and Kids

-Click here to read the FUNDAMENTALS Coaches’ Toolkit for Coaching Tips, Techniques, and Drill and Activities that are designed to GET KIDS TO FALL IN LOVE WITH THE GAME.
+Read the FUNDAMENTALS Coaches' Toolkit for coaching tips, techniques, and drill & activities that are designed to GET KIDS TO FALL IN LOVE WITH THE GAME.

 This "golden age of learning", when children become less self-centered and are more able to reflect on their actions and learn from their mistakes, provides an optimal window for further development of skills.
 The focus is on learning by doing, building a larger soccer repertoire of soccer movements and teaching the basic principles of play in a fun and challenging environment.

 The objective isn't just to develop better soccer players - it's to develop well-rounded people who are disciplined, persistent, and able to work well with others.